-- Group writes off loans which have remained in the loss category for four consecutive quarters. - Group will restructure loans (modify contractually agreed terms) to increase the chances of full repayment of credit exposure in certain instances. - Restructuring is expected to minimise future risk of default.
-Examples are where clients are in financial difficulty, either caused by external or internal factors such as disability/death/theft/accidents/changes in Government policies. - Restructured loans are treated as non-performing, for provision purposes only, until 6 consecutive payments have been received. - No loan may be restructured more than twice (system controlled).
-Loans restructured a second time are classified as "loss" and provisions raised accordingly. - There are no additional charges applied to restructured loans. - Customers cannot take a 'top up' loan if they are in arrears.
+- Group writes off loans which have remained in the loss category for four consecutive guarters. - exposure in certain instances. - caused by external or internal factors such as disability/death/theft/accidents/changes in Government policies. - received. - "loss" and provisions raised accordingly. - There are no additional charges applied to restructured loans. - Customers cannot take a 'top up' loan if they are in arrears.